daisd-ai/universal-el/README.md

 # Universal Entity Linking

-This repository contains the implementation of the entity linking pipeline proposed in our article `name and link of our article`.
+This repository contains the implementation of the entity linking pipeline proposed in our article [Universal entity linking](https://www.sciencedirect.com/science/article/pii/S0952197625021931).
 There are two versions available:
 - **vLLM**: Optimized for speed but requires more VRAM.
 - **HuggingFace**: More VRAM-efficient, suitable for consumer GPUs.